-An account of the foundation and development of the Labour Party and how it has acted in power and in opposition, effectively countering many of the claims for Labour having once been a working class, socialist party.
+An excellent of the foundation and development of the Labour Party and how it has acted in power and in opposition, effectively countering many of the claims for Labour having once been a working class, socialist party.
+First published in the early 1990s.

 Unlike most of its European counterparts, the British Labour Party was not created by people calling themselves socialists.
 It was set up by the Trade Unions, to act in the interest of those unions.
 In fact in its early days it made no claim to being a socialist party at all.
 We would claim that in fact it has never been a socialist party.